jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 - A certified teacher.
 I have substituted for several years in the Shawnee Mission School District.
 - A blogger.
 I have written the JimmyCsays (jimmycsays.com) blog since March 2010.
 It's been a great outlet for a lifelong writer and reporter.

-I registered the **Committee to Stop a Bad Cure** on Tuesday, Aug.
-27, the day after the Jackson County Legislature voted 7-2 to put the sales-tax measure on the Nov.
-5 ballot.

-The committee currently has 32 members, including me.
+The Stop a Bad Cure committee currently has 32 members, including me.
 See [About the Committee](/about-the-committee) for the names and cities of residence.

 You might be asking yourself: _What's in this for Jim Fitzpatrick?_

 Nothing.
-Nothing but the hope of beating back what looks like the worst sales-tax proposal I've seen since I came to K.C. in 1969.
+Nothing but the hope of beating back what looks like the worst tax proposal I've seen since I came to K.C. in 1969.

 I plan to dissolve the committee within days after the election and get back to pushing for higher priorities for Kansas City and Jackson County, such as commuter rail and reconfiguration of Kansas City International Airport.

+Between now and then, though, I plan to fight like a cat on a backyard rampage.